 EDUCATION AND PREVENTION

-Dartmouth Athletics, the Office of Greek Letter Organizations and Societies, Outdoor Programs, Student Activities, Residential Education and other departments responsible for overseeing student organizations and groups are conducting ongoing educational activities to promote positive group identity and prevent hazing behavior.
+Dartmouth Athletics, the Office of Greek Life, Outdoor Programs, Student Activities, Residential Education and other departments responsible for overseeing student organizations and groups are conducting ongoing educational activities to promote positive group identity and prevent hazing behavior.
 Educational activities will occur throughout the academic year.

 SAFETY AND SECURITY WALK-THROUGHS